sybrew/the-seo-framework/readme.txt

 * Fixed: When a static front page has been asigned, the Posts Page can now listen to the redirect option.
 * Fixed: Temporarily added lines back (which were removed in WordPress 4.4) beneath the option tabs in the metaboxes on mobile screens.
 * Fixed: Dynamic Title Placeholder input text visual glitch when the input text was overflowing.
+* Fixed: Miscalculation in multibyte string positioning when using non UTF-8 characters and when the server didn't support mbstring.
+This could've caused a miscalculation for the title when the theme was doing it wrong.
 * TODO Updated: POT file. // Because of new text lines in the Pinterest/Sitemap notification.
 * TODO Fixed: When options are hidden, their "values" are still kept (disclosed feature as it's mandatory with this update). @todo pre-load all checkboxes in form as hidden fields?